 - Consider adding 1 teaspoon of liquid smoke for a smokier chili.

-- This chili should be eaten immediately.
+- You can eat this chili immediately.
 Top with fresh cilantro, lime, avocado, and vegan sour cream.

 - Uneaten chili can be stored in an airtight container in the refrigerator for up to 3 days or frozen for 1 month.
 To thaw, place it in the refrigerator the night before.
 The following day, gently reheat the chili over the stovetop.